Table of Contents

 Each tick movement in the E-Mini S&P 500 is worth $12.50.

-Based on the 1% rule that a good trader can risk at most 1% per time, the minimum account balance should be at least $5,000 to trade Emini futures!
+Based on the 1% rule, which states that a good trader can risk at most 1% per time, the minimum account balance to trade Emini futures should be at least $5,000!

 Benefits of E-Mini

-• Standardization: E-Mini contracts are standardized, making them easier to trade on futures exchanges.
+- Standardization: E-Mini contracts are standardized, making it easier for them to trade on future exchanges.

 If something new in the stocks and commodities market is being tried out, some associated benefits are a part of such a move.
 When it was first started, there were skeptics who, as usual, were not too happy about it.
 However, with time, it started becoming quite popular.
 This is because the value of all full-sized S&P 500 contracts started to become too big and unwieldy for small traders.